 Known for its candy-colored beauty, the harbor town of Portofino is one of the jewels of Italy’s Northern Coast.

 You’ll understand why once you go on a guided tour of this stunning Italy cruise port, where you’ll walk by villas covered in blooming flowers, sample local olive oil at a chic hotel, and feast on fresh seafood during a typical Ligurian lunch al fresco.

 8: Explore the Gems of the Italian Riviera

-While you could easily spend a whole day in Portofino, there are other charming seaside towns in the Italian Riviera that are worth exploring on a shore excursion.
+While you could easily spend a whole day in Portofino, there are other Italian Riviera cities that are worth exploring on a shore excursion.

 One popular shore excursion takes you on a drive down to Rapallo, where palm trees mingle with olive trees and a 16th-century castle stands atop the sea.
 Then you’ll visit Santa Margherita, where you can spend the afternoon strolling around the town’s picturesque streets or taking a dip in the Ligurian Sea.